Why Most Conscious Wellness Brands Feel the Same in 2026

 Ranavat's lens is traditional Indian royal beauty rituals and Ayurvedic heritage.
 It shows up in the product naming, which uses Sanskrit, Hindi, and royal references.
 It shows up in the ingredient list, which carries saffron, pearl, and kumkumadi oil.
 It’s in the founder's story, which draws from her family's heritage in India.
 The photography, which is rich, ornate and regal in a way that stands clearly apart from the muted minimalism saturating the category.
 The brand positions Ayurveda as a luxury heritage with centuries of weight behind it.

-What pulls all three together is that none of them invented their lens.
+What pulls all three together is that none of these brands invented something completely new.
 Each took something that already existed (a philosophical tradition, a place, a cultural heritage) and made it the centre of the brand.
-The work was the choice and the commitment, not the invention.
+The work was the choice and the commitment.

 Where a Brand Lens for a wellness brand could come from